StackVista/stackstate-docs/use/problem-analysis/problem_notifications.md

 ## Overview

-Problems in StackState generate events that can be used to trigger event notifications.
+Problems in StackState generate events.
+You can configure event notifications that trigger in response to these problem events.

 ## Send notifications for problem events